jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 If I was vindictive, I’d just leave everything up to continue causing this kid problems.
 But I’m not, so I deleted the tweets.
 I don't want the bad karma.

 But imagine if I wasn’t going to do that.
-That would mean that this kid made someone his enemy, knowing nothing about the scope of his reach or influence, all so that he could win an internet trash talking contest.
+That would mean that this kid made someone his enemy, knowing nothing about the scope of his reach or influence, all so that he could win an internet trash-talking contest.
 That’s a very poor trade-off.

 Here’s a secret to how I keep such a cool head with people on social media: